ventura-christian/GIT414/README.md

 ## 📖 About This Repository

-This repository contains my coursework for GIT414: Website Design/Internet/Web.
-Throughout the semester, I’ll be adding projects, assignments, and practice work to document my progress and growth in web development and design.
+This repository contains my coursework for GIT414: Website Design/Internet/Web. <br>Throughout the semester, I’ll be adding projects, assignments, and practice work to document my progress and growth in web development and design.

 ## 📂 Assignments